brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647887-741e6195-034f-4868-9f3e-a18131866993.png" align="left" width="450">

-With the new level saved, it can be accessed through the "Custom Levels" option on the start menu.
-This screen displays each custom level created with its name, thumbnail, and creation date.
-When none have been created yet, this screen is empty, allowing the user to return to the menu either by selecting the "Exit" option (same selection keys as in the initial menu) or by pressing the ESC key.
-Aside is the screen containing the newly created example level for this manual.
-By selecting the custom level and pressing the ENTER key, the player is redirected to the desired level.
+Once a new level is saved, it can be accessed via the "Custom Levels" option on the start menu.
+This screen displays each custom level created, along with its name, thumbnail, and creation date.
+If no custom levels have been created yet, this screen will be empty, and the player can either return to the menu by selecting the "Exit" option (using the same selection keys as in the main menu) or by pressing the ESC key.
+To play a custom level, select it and press ENTER, and the player will be redirected to the desired level.

 <br clear="left">